mt-webdev/fizz-buzz-angular/README.md

 ## Overview

-Roughly spent **1h 15min** on this project, I really appreciate the approuch of this coding challenge as it ensures to have knowledge about RxJs, async operations, testing & just a little bit of CSS.
+Roughly spent **1h 15min** on this project from zero to hero, I really appreciate the approuch of this coding challenge as it ensures to have knowledge about RxJs, async operations, testing & just a little bit of CSS.
 I chose `Tailwind` to save even more time, to allow rapid prototyping.